 Or try one of these:

-Trovit Homes (a search engine which provides a list of aprtments and rooms)
+Trovit Homes (a search engine which provides a list of apartments and rooms)

 You will receive more information about accomodation after your registration at the Marnix Academie.